What's 6 Percent of 1000? A Deep Dive into Percentages and Their Applications

 - Changes over time: Such as percentage increase or decrease in sales.

-- Rates and ratios: For instance, interest rates on loans or discounts in a store.
+- Rates and ratios: To give you an idea, interest rates on loans or discounts in a store.

 - Probabilities and statistics: Showing the likelihood of an event happening.